isimrandeepkaur-spec/Induction-program/README.md

 Respected Principal **Dr. Sehijpal Singh** Sir welcomed us and spoke about the change of today's need in technology.
 <br>
 Chief engineer **Er.
 Ravinder Garg** at Municipal Corporation, Ludhiana told his journey and he stressed the importance of good manners and social responsibility, highlighting their role in nation-building.
 His words promoted integrity and civic duty. <br>
-ADC of Ludhiana, **Mr. Rakesh Kumar** talked about the good change in the infrastructure of college as he was a pass out of ECE 1991 batch.
+ADC of Ludhiana, **Mr. Rakesh Kumar** talked about the good change in the infrastructure of college as he was a pass out of ECE 1991 batch. <br> <br>
-The day concluded with refreshing thoughts and excitement for the beginning of new journey.⭐
+**THE DAY CONCLUDED WITH REFRESHING THOUGHTS AND EXCITEMENT FOR THE BEGINNING OF NEW JOURNEY.**

 # Day 2
 ###"NEW WEEK, NEW CHAPTER, NAVIGATING COLLEGE LIFE TOGETHER."###<br>